Zhuilu Old Trail – Best Hike In Taiwan’s Taroko Gorge

 Zhuilu is an awesome hike.
 It’s probably one of my favorite hikes in Asia, with just the right level of difficulty and a perfect combo of adrenaline and mind-bending scenery.

-It’s easy to arrange this hike on a budget, and the views are worth every penny!This guide will explain how you can get there, and everything you need to know before you go!
+It’s easy to arrange this hike on a budget, and the views are worth every penny!This travel guide will explain how to get there, and everything you need to know before you go!

 History Of The Trail